musiquethedev/Pokemon_Project/README.md

 ## Results
 Ultimately, I succeeded in creating a model that could semi-reliably predict the viability of a pokemon (the f1 scores of each model were prone to changing across multiple successive runs of StratifiedKFold Cross Validation).
 However, in collecting data and processing it for the model, I had deliberately omitted several factors:
 * Ability: a pokemon's best ability has a huge impact on its viability.
-A bad ability can render a great pokemon useless, while an amazing ability can render a terrible pokemon incredibly powerful
+A bad ability can render a great pokemon useless, while an amazing ability can render a terrible pokemon incredibly powerful.
 * Movepool: some pokemon are not great stat-wise, but have access to amazing moves that allow them to provide great utility or have enormous power.
 * Context: The viability of a pokemon is judged within the context of the metagame: the other pokemon it has to play with and against.